microsoft/onnxruntime/README.md

 * [Add a new rewrite rule](include/onnxruntime/core/optimizer/rewrite_rule.h)

 # Contribute
-We welcome your contributions!
+We welcome contributions!
 Please see the [contribution guidelines](CONTRIBUTING.md).

 ## Feedback
 For any feedback or to report a bug, please file a [GitHub Issue](https://github.com/Microsoft/onnxruntime/issues).